#51 Conflict Resolution In The Bible: Turning Fights Into Fruitful Conversations

 However, God used that season to sanctify me in ways I never would have imagined.
 He smoothed the sharp edges off my character that I didn’t realize I had.
 He exposed idols.
 He increased my reliance on him.
 He convicted me of sin.
 He humbled me (privately and publicly).
 He granted me endurance.
 He sharpened my thinking.
 He equipped me in ways I didn’t know I needed to be equipped.
 None of which would have happened apart from that prolonged season of conflict.

 Furthermore, he used that season to sanctify our church!
 Our doctrinal unity, relational depth, and missional zeal all experienced noticeable strengthening that otherwise may never have happened.
 The conflict forced us to clarify our beliefs, deepen our relationships, and recommit to our mission.
+This is the true goal of a Christian guide to healthy communication and conflict resolution.
 Families who could have left chose instead to stay and work through the tension, and their faithfulness continues to bear fruit.
 Today, our church is stronger, not despite the conflict, but because of it.

 Discussion Questions: